Confused about what to eat while you and your healthcare provider are treating your SIBO?

 - Sustain

-The point is, please, please, please don’t skip the reintroduction phase.
-This is the phase of all elimination diets where you slowly and strategically reintroduce the foods you’ve cut out to identify which ones are your triggers.
-Because – reality check time! – it is highly unlikely that all the foods you’ve eliminated cause you problems.
+This is the phase of all elimination diets where you slowly and strategically reintroduce the foods you’ve cut out in order to identify which ones are your triggers.
+Because – reality check time! – it is highly unlikely that all of the foods you’ve eliminated cause you problems.

-This is another reason why it’s soooo important to work with gut health professional.
-Because they will know how best to navigate the reintroduction phase while minimizing symptoms and reducing the risk of a SIBO relapse.
+This is another reason why it’s soooo important to work with a gut health professional.
+Because they will know how best to navigate the reintroduction phase while minimizing symptoms.
 The end goal should always be to be able to comfortably enjoy as diverse a diet as possible.

 Lifestyle Changes to Consider